JeffDeCola/my-go-examples/goroutines/goroutines-multi-core/README.md

 ## FEATURES

-I added some features you can play around to see what gives you the better results.
+I added some features you can play around to see what gives you the better performance.

 ### FEATURE 1 - LOCK A GOROUTINE TO A THREAD